jaykeeshow/Axios-App-/README.md

 **Setup**

 go into my github repository.
 Fork and clone my repository to your local machine.
-Once done, fork into my repository. $ cd.../lorem install Npm pacakges. npm install. now run npm start to start the project.
+Once done, cd into my repository. $ cd.../lorem install Npm pacakges. type in 'npm install'.
+Wait for the installation to finish. now run npm start to start the project.

 **Optional**